Stephanie-ustc/courseRepo/README.md

 Open a new terminal, try:
 > roscd

-# Add SSH key to your github
+## Add SSH key to your github
 Follow this intruction,
 > https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/

-If not working, go to your folder with use interface or
+If not working, go to your folder with use interface or go to the /path/of/the/folder in terminal execute:
 > ll

 Then, go to .git/config, change